 Cement pads are another option, although they can be a bit pricier.
 A cement pad is a great option as it’s a solid foundation for the dog run, and super easy to clean with a quick spray from the hose.

 The middle of the road option, not as expensive as the cement pad, is the pea gravel and stepping stone option.
 In addition to looking great and being easy to maintain, pea gravel is safe for your pets.
 The smooth, spherical nature of the pebbles make them comfortable to walk on.
 The stones remain relatively cool when subject to sunlight, but can also be hosed down for added cooling.
-Additionally, pea gravel is too large for a dog to swallow, and too hard for to make chewing on the pebbles attractive.
+Additionally, pea gravel is too large for a dog to swallow and too hard to make chewing on the pebbles attractive.

 Also, make sure there are shady areas in the dog run, as well as a shelter.
 This way you’ve got all your bases covered and your furry pal won’t get too hot, or cold, depending on the elements.